 Over the next 23 years he initiated collaborative ventures with hundreds of local partners to assist at-risk youth, prisoners and their families, people with inadequate health care, families in need of housing, and individuals with drug addictions.
 He secured more than $500 million to support these efforts in the Pittsburgh area.

-He initiated, organized and help fund more than 20 organizations, including the ANTI-Racism Institute, Pittsburgh Youth Network, CLEAR (Coalition for Leadership, Education and Advocacy for Recovery) and East Liberty Family Health Care Center.
-Mr. Carpenter and PLF Also partnered with World Vision to establish its international distribution center and the local collaboration, the Storehouse.
+He initiated, organized and helped fund more than 20 organizations, including the ANTI-Racism Institute, Pittsburgh Youth Network, CLEAR (Coalition for Leadership, Education and Advocacy for Recovery) and East Liberty Family Health Care Center.
+Mr. Carpenter and PLF also partnered with World Vision to establish its international distribution center and the local collaboration, the Storehouse.